-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Verizon internet plans were examined to see the services they offer for City residents.
-18. Agency/Group/Organization Comcast/Xfinity Agency/Group/Organization Type Services - Broadband Internet Service Providers Services - Narrowing the Digital Divide Business Leaders What section of the Plan was addressed by Consultation?
-Anti-poverty Strategy Community Development Strategy Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Xfinity/Comcast internet plans were examined to see the services they offer for City residents.
+19. Agency/Group/Organization Comcast/Xfinity

+Agency/Group/Organization Type Services - Broadband Internet Service Providers

+Services - Narrowing the Digital Divide

+Regional Organization

+Business Leaders

+What section of the Plan was addressed by Anti-poverty Strategy

+Consultation?
+Community Development Strategy

+Briefly describe how the Agency/Group/Organization Xfinity/Comcast internet plans were examined to see the services they offer for

+was consulted.
+What are the anticipated outcomes City residents.

+of the consultation or areas for improved

+coordination?